cinneesol/Pynance/README.md

 ### To use these modules in your own scripts:
-To use scraping and analytic features in your own scripts:
+To use scraping and analytic features in your own scripts(Make sure that Pynance folder is in your PYTHONPATH):

 getting historic quotes for a company: